-by Steven Shumate » 4 weeks ago
+by Steven Shumate » one month ago

 There's a guy on the RV-12 forum on Vans Air Force that successfully fixed a leaking radiator using a cut/seal/weld method.
 He first found the leak by submersing the radiator in water and looking for bubbles.
 Then he used a Dremel cutoff wheel to cut a corner off of each side of the radiator, plugged both sides of the leaking capillary tube with JB Weld epoxy, and hired a radiator repair shop to weld the corners back on.
 His solution worked well, and others have followed his lead and even decided to make this fix permanent rather than buy a new radiator once they're available.
 This method does reduce the cooling performance of the radiator slightly (once less capillary tube), but apparently not enough to be noticeable.